Understanding Tenant Rights in BC: A Comprehensive Guide

 You should receive compensation equal to one month’s worth of rent.

-Learn more about the different types of evictions in BC
+Learn more about the different types of evictions in BC, and click here for eviction laws in every province in Canada.

 How to End a Tenancy in BC